ShakedLub/FreeViewing/README.md

 The analysis code is in:
 FreeViewing\Exp2\Analysis\Analysis Code\ResultsAnalysis\EyeTrackingAnalysis
-- Run the code by running the script: Run.m in the command window Choose whether to save the results by changing the saveFlag (1 save, 0 do not save).
+- Run the code by running the script: Run.m in the command window
+Parameters: saveFlag (1 save, 0 do not save). condition (1 : main analysis, 2: preregistration control)

 - Create plot by running the script: Run_Plot.m in the command window

 ############# Folders content: